Brooks98/Senior-Design-305/CurrentControlTest/readme.txt

         May want to go down to a lower sampling averaging value to run system at a higher rate.
 Aiming for 60fps lol Right now each cycle takes around 75ish ms, conservatively, so we're not getting much more than 10fps.

+        UPDATE: 50Hz is working pretty good.
+Gonna keep playing with number of samples and rate and such.
+Still need to try to mess with a MAF.

         One idea is to lower the averaging rate, then doing a moving average filter of the output data.

         Derivative and Integral Error terms need to likely be re-evaluated

+        UPDATE: They were wrong, simple fix helped enormously

         Maybe make a memory object storing last N values and go by that?